If you’re in dire need of a hearty and comforting soup but are pressed for time, this Bisquick dumplings recipe is for you.

 How to Make Bisquick Dumplings

-Bisquick has long since taken out their original recipe for dumplings.
+Bisquick has long since removed their original recipe for dumplings.
 Good thing I’ve unearthed it!
 Enjoy!

 Tips & Tricks